 I'll be adding more sections to this as I think of things.
 It's harder to say what things just make a game "click" for me, unfortunately.

 For a genre where exploration is key, tracking through multiple samey areas gets dull.
 As much as I like the pixel art in Primal Planet, it showed that there’s only so much jungle I can really deal with.
+I was very glad of the patch that added in an additional, much more alien biome, as it provided a bit of late game balance to the spread of areas.

 It should be noted that, as a high percentage of metroidvania games tend to skew towards Fantasy settings, the ones that do head in a more SciFi direction tend to stand out to me more.
-While not a traditional scifi fan in many ways, I do love how creative scifi metroidvanias tend to be with the worlds and technology they present.
+While not a traditional scifi fan in many ways, I do love how creative scifi metroidvanias tend to be with the worldsSomber Echoes and various scifi technology types Axiom Verge they present.
+Even something as generally middle-of-the-road as The Devil Within: Satgat tries to create an interesting world with its scifi elements.

-Games with multiple weapon options would preferably not include a weapon type that is clearly better than others — ie. the “crissaegrim was a stupid weapon” argument.
+Games with multiple weapon options would preferably not include a weapon type that is clearly better than others — ie. the “crissaegrimCastlevania: Symphony of the Night was a stupid weapon” argument.

-That all being said, I’m probably gonna choose a kickass greatsword over dual daggers.
+That all being said, I’m probably always gonna choose a kickass greatswordClaimh Solais over dual daggers.

 Examples of games that I feel did combat particularly well or interestingly include the huge variety of body horror weapons available in GRIME, the various morphs in Biomorph, the weapon switching in Blasphemous 2, the lucha libre of Guacamelee 2 (which I confess I don't talk about enough), and the tight parry-based gameplay of Nine Sols.